0xdials/subrain/README.md

 # subrain

-crappy bash script that automates subdomain enumeration. this was quickly thrown together as a skeleton for a future project. it also relies heavily on tools written by other, smarter hackers.
+bash script that automates subdomain enumeration. this was quickly thrown together as a skeleton for a future project. it also relies heavily on tools written by other, smarter hackers.

 ## dependencies

-* sublist3r
 * assetfinder
 * httprobe
 * anew (using anewer on arch)